Living Off Campus

 Living Expenses & Budgeting

 Living off campus may be more or less expensive than living on campus, depending on your spending habits and budgeting.
-While there is more flexibility on how much you will spend on items such as rent and groceries, you will also need to plan for other expenses, such as cable, internet, and utilities.
+While there is more flexibility on how much you will spend on items such as rent and groceries, you will also need to plan for other expenses, such as internet, utilities, security deposit, and start-up costs.
 The standard room and board budget we use to calculate your financial aid is based on the average cost of a double-occupancy room and a full meal plan.
-Additional financial assistance will not be granted for costs that exceed this budget.
+Additional financial assistance will not be granted for off-campus costs that exceed this budget.

-Start-up costs: Make sure you plan for basic starting expenses, such as setting up cable, internet, and utilities, as well as buying furniture, kitchen supplies, etc.
+Start-up costs: Make sure you plan for basic starting expenses, such as setting up internet, cable, and utilities, as well as furniture, kitchen supplies, etc.

 Off-campus study: If you will participate in any off-campus academic program, such as a practicum, journalism residency, internship, or study abroad program, keep in mind that your financial aid cannot be increased to cover the cost of your housing in both your program location and Evanston for the same quarter.
 It is your responsibility to sublet or cover your apartment for any quarters that you will be away.